What is a Farmstop?

 Contact us

-If you grow it, raise it, or make it locally, and want to explore how we might work together, don’t hesitate to reach out.
-We’re always looking to support and collaborate with growers, producers, and community members across Louisiana and Mississippi.
+If you grow it, raise it, or make it locally, and want to explore how we might work together, We’re always looking to support and collaborate with growers, producers, and community members across Louisiana and Mississippi.